Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way: Modeling event-based football data

-The resulting process has the law of a Hawkes process.
-In this representation, stability means each individual has less than one child on average in the case $d=1$, which ensures some good mathematical properties for the process.
-From now on, we assume that all considered Hawkes processes are stable.
-Additionally, under this construction, $K_{i,j}=\int_0^\infty \phi_{i,j}(t)dt$ can be interpreted as the expected number of direct children of type $i$ of an individual of type $j$.
-The following proposition provides a closed-form formula for the expected number of descendants of a single individual.
-It includes both immediate descendants and those from later generations.
-This result is derived similarly to the one-dimensional case in \cite{jaisson2015limit}, and allows us to quantify the average number of events originating from each jump from each dimension. \begin{proposition} The entry $i,j$ of the matrix $K(I-K)^{-1}$ gives the expected number of descendants of type $i$ generated by an individual of type $j$. \end{proposition}

-In this work, we estimate a branching matrix from football event-based data.
-We use the parametric class of exponential kernels in our estimation methodology. \begin{definition}[Exponential kernels] The exponential kernel is defined as
+In the context of football event-based data, $K$ provides us with a measure of the interaction between players.
+The higher the value of $K_{i,j}$, the more likely there are ball touches from player $i$ following a ball touch from player $j$.
+Finally, we use the parametric class of exponential kernels in our estimation methodology. \begin{definition}[Exponential kernels] The exponential kernel is defined as

 where $\alpha_{i,j}$, $\beta_{i,j}$ are nonnegative real numbers. \end{definition}

 Exponential kernels are particularly nice from a computational viewpoint in estimation.
 Additionally, their parameters are easy to interpret.
 In fact, the branching matrix in this case is simply given by $K=(\frac{\alpha_{i,j}}{\beta_{i,j}})_{i,j}$ and the decay parameter $\beta_{i,j}$ indicates the speed at which cross excitation decreases.